 The base for credited social security contributions for parents is an appropriate percentage of minimum wage in case of part time work or the total amount of minimum wage.
 Social security contributions are paid at the following rates: 21.70 % for employee social security contributions (15.5 % for pension and disability insurance, 5.96 % for health insurance, 0.10 % for maternity leave insurance and 0.14 % for unemployment insurance) and 9.01 % for employer social security contributions (8.85 % for pension and disability insurance, 0.10 % for maternity leave insurance and 0.06 % for unemployment insurance).
 The base for credited health insurance contributions on pensions is the amount of pensions multiplied by a factor (1.573), while the contribution rate is 5.96%.
-The base for credited pension and disability insurance contributions on parental allowance is the benefit amount and the contribution rate is 24.35 % (employee side 15.50% and employer side 8.85%).
-Note that these contributions are treated as transfers between public funds in external statistics and not as credited contributions.
+The base for credited pension and disability insurance contributions on parental allowance is the benefit amount and the contributions are treated as transfers between public funds in external statistics and not as credited contributions.